About pinksheep

 Location

 Pinksheep comes from real work inside CRM, support, finance, and ops systems where bad writes are expensive.
-Plans, approvals, and audit history are part of the product from the start.
+Plans, approvals, and audit history are part of the workspace from the start.

-Nick Hugh's work across consulting and software delivery kept surfacing the same gap: the people who understand the business problem are rarely the ones who want to wire agent infrastructure.
-Pinksheep is built for that gap.
+AI gets more valuable as the user moves closer to it.
+Nick Hugh's work across consulting and software delivery kept surfacing the same gap: the people who understand the business problem rarely want to wire infrastructure.
+Pinksheep closes that gap.

 Clear pages, real entities, reviewable claims